pmongeon/qsslab/content/home/slider.md

         brightness: 0.7
         media:
     - title: QSS talks series
-      content: 'The QSS talks are informal research presentations by members of the labs and guests.
-See upcoming talks here.'
+      content: 'The QSS talks are informal research presentations by members of the labs and guests'
-      align: left
+      align: center
       background:
         position: center
         color: '#555'